 “Beyond our commitment to supporting the upgraded PoS chain, we’ve been preparing the OpenSea product to ensure a smooth transition.

 While we don’t anticipate major issues, we also acknowledge this is a first!
-So we’re committed to monitoring, managing, and communicating throughout.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+So we’re committed to monitoring, managing, and communicating throughout.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action